cloud-skills/2025-selection/README.md

   # Day2
   - DO NOT manually create Sagemaker AI Model, Endpoints and EndpointConfig.
 It should be created by ACK.
   - You can use **ml.m6i.xlarge** instead of ml.m5.large, but Elastic inference is not allowed.
 Only one Notebook instance is allowed.
-You have to set the Notebook name as {your number}-day2.
+You have to set both the Notebook instance and the Jypyter file name to {your number}-day2.